natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 ![springsetting](https://www.dropbox.com/s/uzzedzzgjkrzjyi/16.png?raw=1)

-## Layer and Collision Matri
+## Layer and Collision Matrix for Physics2D
 **Before we can test**, we need to first ensure that the BoxCollider2D in TopCollider GameObject **does NOT** collide with the EdgeCollider2D in EdgeDetector GameObject.
 * The former is used to *collide with Mario* when he climbs on top of this box so he can *stand* on the box,
 * while the latter is used to *bounce the box* (excite the spring) when he hits it from below.

 In order do have fine-grained collision tuning, we need to define the `Layer` of each object and set the engine's **Physics2D Collision Matrix**.
 On the top right hand corner of any GameObject inspector, notice there's a property called `Layer`.
 Just like a Tag, you can create your own Layer.
 It will be used by the Physics engine to determine **who can collide with each other.**
+* Create a new layer called `QuestionBox` and assign it to the `EdgeDetector` GameObject
+* Assign the `Obstacles` layer you have created earlier to the `TopCollider` GameObject

-Go to Edit >> Project Settings >> Physics2D.
+Go to **Edit >> Project Settings >> Physics2D**.
 You should see some kind of Collision Matrix depending on how many different Layers you have set in your project.
 Right now you must only have the basics + `Obstacles` that you have created above:

 ![layers](https://www.dropbox.com/s/j0yq5gq038jh41m/15.png?raw=1)